 For a rodent that is so widespread and capable of doing extensive damage to trees, lawns, and gardens, it is surprising that the name vole is still relatively unknown.
 They have even managed to lay the blame for their destructive acts on moles, which do not even eat your plants as voles do!
 So just what is this sneaky little critter that manages to get away with so much?
 Read on as we explore the furry little animal known as the vole.

 There’s no denying that voles look familiar.
-Related to hamsters, with which they share certain features, they have nevertheless remained a predominantly wild species that you would not expect to find in pet stores like their cousins.
-When loose in your yard, they can do irreparable damage to trees, lawns, and plants.
+Related to hamsters, with which they share some features, they have remained a predominantly wild species that you would not expect to find in pet stores like their cousins.
+When loose in your yard, they can do damage to trees, lawns, and plants.

 A Vole by Any Other Name

 Often mistaken for a mouse, it is no wonder that the vole is commonly called a “field mouse” or “meadow mouse.”
 In fact, although related to mice, they have smaller ears, shorter tails and legs, a blunt nose and stocky bodies.
 Their exact size and shape will vary depending on which of the 100+ species you are dealing with, as will the habitat in which they may be found.
 There are prairie voles, meadow voles, water voles, mountain voles, tundra voles and types specific only to certain states.